ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 $ yarn add --dev avalanche
 ```

-For this tutorial we will use a CLI to run the example scripts directly from an AvalancheJS directory.
+For this tutorial we will use `ts-node` to run the example scripts directly from an AvalancheJS directory.

-In order to send AVAX, you need to have some AVAX!
+In order to send AVAX, you need to have some AVAX.
 You can use a pre-funded account on local network or get testnet AVAX from the [Avalanche Faucet](https://faucet.avax.network), which is an easy way to get to play around with Avalanche.
-After getting comfortable with your code, you can run the code on Mainnet by making necessary changes.
+After getting comfortable with your code, you can run the code on Mainnet after making necessary changes.

 ## Transferring AVAX using AvalancheJS